AGFeldman/jaka/README.md

 `time python -m cProfile -s time run.py cases/case0.json > out`

+Plots are saved as png files under the "output" directory.

 Conventions

 If a module involves any division, use `from __future__ import division`